 - Are all trailers inspected and cleaned prior to loading?

 Standard Operating Procedures and Policy

-Adhering to safety regulations not only prevents the spread of illness, but also prevents economic loss by the customer due to spoilage.
-Food safety training programs are necessary to ensure safe handling and care of food in warehouses.
-All food items should be stored in an area that is the appropriate temperature and free from hazards.
-Foods exposed to chemical or microbiological hazards can cause poisoning and disease.
-All hazardous chemicals should be stored securely and handled properly.
-All cleaning agents and pesticides should be clearly labeled and instructions for proper use, including what type of safety equipment employees should use when handling, should be properly displayed.
+Adhering to safety regulations not only prevents the spread of illness but also prevents economic loss by the customer due to spoilage.
+Food safety training programs are necessary to ensure the safe handling and care of the food in warehouses.
+All food items should be stored in an area that is at the appropriate temperature and free from hazards.
+Foods exposed to chemical or microbiological hazards will cause poisoning and disease.

-If the facility offers refrigerated or cold storage, temperature logs should be used to ensure that foods are always kept at the proper temperature.
-Frozen foods should be stored at 0 degrees Fahrenheit or lower, refrigerated foods between 34 and 39 degrees Fahrenheit, and dry foods between 50 and 70 degrees Fahrenheit.
+If the facility offers refrigerated or cold storage, temperature logs must be used to ensure that foods are always kept at the proper temperature.
+Frozen foods should be stored at 0 degrees Fahrenheit or lower.
+Refrigerated foods must be between 34 and 39 degrees Fahrenheit and dry foods between 50 and 70 degrees Fahrenheit.

 Food storage is an important industry.
 Food-grade warehouses adhere to strict standard–ensuring that food is kept safe.
 Less-than-excellent conditions will lead to dangerous situations, including spoilage and poisoning.
 If you’re looking for a quality facility and a dedicated logistics partner to take your food supply chain to the next level, give us a call!

 CWI Is Dedicated to Being One of Your Food Safety Certified Warehouses

 At CWI Logistics we’re dedicated to being one of your food safety-certified warehouses!
 We have the certification to prove it!